Objects in Salesforce

 Description

 An optional description of the object.
-A meaningful description helps you remember the differences between objects when you are viewing them in a list.
+A meaningful description helps you remember the differences between objects when viewing them in a list.

 Context-Sensitive Help Setting